topquark22/morseR24/README.md

 - ***pause 3000** changes the inter-message pause to 3000 ms

 The command will be transmitted to the slave.
 Issuing one of these commands will interrupt and restart any broadcast in progress.

+#### Standalone operation

+If you just want to control something with GPIO, you can operate in master mode without a radio.
+But in that case you must wire pin D4 to ground to disable the radio.

 ### Slave (receiver) mode